moritzmla/InstaNet/README.md

 # InstaNet
-A simple open source mini Instagram written in Asp.NET Core
+A simple open source mini Instagram written in Asp.NET Core.

 # Setup to run it on you Computer
 You need the .NET Core 2.2 SDK (Download: https://dotnet.microsoft.com/download) and the Microsoft Sql Server (Download: https://www.microsoft.com/en-au/sql-server/sql-server-downloads *Free Developer Version)